Jax was adopted from shelter at 7 and Started RMF in Nov 2020

 He almost immediately improved.
 BUT it was with excessive antibiotics, pain killers (gabapentin) and taken off of steroid and given previcox.

 That only lasted until he started to become more immobile and miserable and his yelping never stopped, especially if we took him on a longer play/walk.
-Therefore, we were given morphine to further ‘help’ with pain.
+Therefore, the’ve given us morphine to further ‘help’ with pain.

 We were feeding him raw with multiple supplements (we thought we were doing the best for him).
 Early Nov 2020.
 He collapsed with heavy panting and unable to walk.
 Multiple vet visits, yet again, not to mention thousands and thousands spent at this point (close to 10K if not more in 20 months), we were frustrated with rude and uninformative advice from the vet… all guesses, yet again.
-His excessive panting we were told, now, was probably Cushing’s disease.
+They told us his excessive panting, now, was probably Cushing’s disease.

 That was it for us.
 We knew we had to change, or try something different.
 I found the Facebook group via another friend through Instagram and we have never looked back.
 I read Nora’s book and we started RMF immediately.
 We played around with protocols but stuck with 6 plant, 1 meat, 1 fast.